pentestpartners/mykali/README.md

 * **pip installs** - User defined python pip packages to install.
 * **cmds** - User defined additional commands to run.
 * **git** - Git repositories to install.
 Includes configuration for the parent install directory (defaults to */opt*), any hosts to `ssh-keyscan`, the repository install directory, repository URL and any install commands for that repository (such as `pip install`, `gem install` etc.).
-* **config_files** - Any files to copy from the *config_files* and where to.
+* **config_files** - Any files to copy from the *config_files* directory and where to.
 The configuration is in the form of the target directory and then a list of files to place in that directory.

 ## Running